 VI.
 Supported Operating System by Rocket League

-Rocket league is currently supported on Windows 7 or newer operating systems on PC.
-As far as the other platforms are concerned, the game is also available on Nintendo Switch, PlayStation 4 and Xbox One.
+Rocket League is currently supported on Windows 7 or newer operating systems on PC.
+Regarding the other platforms, the game is also available on Nintendo Switch, PlayStation 4, and Xbox One.

 Is Rocket League Cross-Platform Supported?